EliahKagan/VidDraw/README.md

 under other licenses.
 See [Dependencies](#dependencies) below for details.

-Since some of Vid&shy;Draw&rsquo;s dependencies are included directly in this repository, some of the files in this repository were not written by me and are licensed under terms other than 0BSD.
+Since some of Vid&shy;Draw&rsquo;s dependencies are included directly in this repository, some of the files in this repository have other authors and are licensed under terms other than 0BSD.
 See [`LICENSE`](LICENSE) and [Notices](#notices).